-This story is provided entirely free, and always will be.
+This story is provided entirely free.
 Please, read, and enjoy!
 All I ask in return is, if you enjoy this story, let others know.

 If you really loved this story, feel free to make my day by downloading it for $0.99 on Amazon.
 If you hated it, well, I encourage you to let me know as well.
 You can mail all criticisms to:

 It was the place of lesser men to fear the dead.
 Harper was above their superstitions, was too great a man to fear the ancestors.
 Or so he’d believed.
 As it turned out, the ancestors didn’t give a damn what he’d believed.
 It was the place of lesser men to fear the dead, but for his trespasses, Harper had been bent and twisted into something far worse than dead.

 From the other side of the rise horses whinnied and snorted.
 No doubt they’d caught his scent on the wind.
 A hard scent to miss, probably, what with the curse and all.

 Harper licked his too dry lips with his too dry tongue.
 If the horses knew he was here, then the riders soon would too.
 Just as well, he’d been spoiling for a fight.
 A warmup would do him good before he attended to the far more important business that waited in the ruins of the summer palace just ahead.